-completed in recent years, which may have contributed to the increased station usage prior to the pandemic.
-It is important that capacity is maintained on London bound trains and that rail services to and from Epsom Town Centre continue to make it an attractive location for businesses and economic development.
-Crossrail 2 has the potential to help deliver such improvements.
-There are a number of stations immediately outside of the Borough which residents of Epsom and Ewell are likely to use.
-These stations include Worcester Park, Cheam, Tattenham Corner, Epsom Downs and Ashtead.
-No specific improvements have been identified for these stations.
-Existing provision The Borough is served by four stations; Epsom, Ewell East, Ewell West and Stoneleigh.
-Epsom Station: Refurbishment of this station was undertaken in 2012 to provide improved passenger facilities.
-Epsom station is outside Oyster zone 6 though benefits from extended Oyster and pay as you go contactless travel.
-Connections: Epsom station is directly connected to Wimbledon, Clapham Junction, London Waterloo, London Victoria and London Bridge to the North as well as to Sutton and Croydon to the East, Leatherhead, Dorking and Horsham to the South and Guildford to the West.
-Ewell West and Stoneleigh (Oyster Zone 6): These stations had their platforms lengthened in 2013/14 to facilitate the use of longer 10 car trains.
+Epsom station is directly connected to Wimbledon, Clapham Junction, London Waterloo, London Victoria and London Bridge to the North as well as to Sutton and Croydon to the East, Leatherhead, Dorking and Horsham to the South and Guildford to the West.

+Ewell West and Stoneleigh (Oyster Zone 6):

+These stations had their platforms lengthened in 2013/14 to facilitate the use of longer 10 car trains.
 In 2016, Ewell West benefitted from a new 'cycle hub' and investment in car parking spaces for people with limited mobility.

 Connections: Ewell West and Stoneleigh are connected to Wimbledon, Clapham Junction and London Waterloo.

 Ewell East (Oyster Zone 6): Ewell East is connected to Sutton, Croydon, Clapham Junction, London Victoria and London Bridge.
-Known planned There is potential for the Borough to be served by provision Crossrail 2, which is a new railway serving London and the wider South East that could be open by 2030.
+Known planned provision There is potential for the Borough to be served by Crossrail 2, which is a new railway serving London and the wider South East that could be open by 2030.
 It may provide a long-term solution to the severe overcrowding on the South West Main Line that is forecast to nearly double in the future.
 Crossrail 2 would free-up capacity on the railway network, helping to reduce congestion, and would enable more local services into central London that bypass the most congested stations.
-The project is currently at the early stages of planning and a formal decision to build it has vet to be made.
+The project is currently at the early stages of planning and a formal decision to build it has yet to be made.
 The Crossrail 2 website references TfL's current finances and the lack of a viable funding package for the scheme as reasons that Crossrail are not in a position to confirm when work on seeking consent can restart.
-As part of the Department for Transport/Network Rail Access for All programme, improvements are being made to Stoneleigh Station, which will provide full access via lifts or stairs to the central platform from both sides of the station.
-CIL provided a source of funding for this scheme.
-The scheme is expected to be completed in 2024.
-Local Plan impact / As the local plan progresses the impact of potential future provision development sites will be assessed through the transport assessment.
+Local Plan impact / future provision As the local plan progresses the impact of potential development sites will be assessed through the transport assessment.
 Funding None identified at this stage.